MURDERGUTS/MURDERGUTS/README.md

 • do talk to me please i need more friends!!! i lalalove seeing people who have the same interests as me ^^ either in pt or ata!!

+ps: i have never tinted in my life if my skin looks tinted it is not.